rameel/ramstack.fileproviders/README.md

 ### Ramstack.FileProviders.Extensions

-The library provides useful extensions for `IFileProvider`, bringing its capabilities and experience closer to what's being provided by `DirectoryInfo` and `FileInfo` classes.
+Provides useful extensions for `IFileProvider`, bringing its capabilities and experience closer to what's being provided by `DirectoryInfo` and `FileInfo` classes.

 Simply stated, a `FileNode` knows which directory it is located in, and a directory represented by the `DirectoryNode` class can access